dapr/dapr/docs/development/dapr-metrics.md

 * dapr_component_pubsub_ingress_latencies: The consuming app event processing latency
 * dapr_component_pubsub_ingress_count: The number of incoming messages arriving from the pub/sub component
+* dapr_component_pubsub_ingress_in_flight: The number of messages a subscription currently has in flight, i.e. handed to the app and not yet resolved
 * dapr_component_pubsub_egress_count: The number of outgoing messages published to the pub/sub component
 * dapr_component_pubsub_egress_latencies: The latency of the response from the pub/sub component
 * dapr_component_pubsub_ingress_bulk_count: The number of incoming bulk requests arriving from the pub/sub component